 Two Trees’ “Sustainably Matured™” initiative reduces the industry’s dependency on wood and other factors that add up in calculating total GHG emissions from a product’s life cycle.
 We can decrease the spirits industry’s wood dependency by 90% through our sustainable maturation process that utilizes less than 10% of the wood that is required in traditional barrel-aging.

-In fact, Two Trees can produce the equivalent of 50 barrels or 2,650 gallons of matured spirits product with just two trees when traditional barrel-aging would require 25 trees to do the same.
+Two Trees can produce the equivalent of 50 barrels or 2,650 gallons of matured spirits product with just two trees when traditional barrel-aging would require 25 trees to do the same.
 Additionally, these methods reduce carbon emissions by helping products reach peak maturation levels sooner, going from years to just a fraction of that with less risk, better control and no surprises.

 This means when calculating the GHG emissions, the years (N) of each product stored in the warehouse is drastically reduced.
 In some cases, moving from a multiplier of 15 years to just a fraction of a year.
 Without the need for rickhouses and rackhouses, not only is the time reduced but also the percentage of space and energy in warehousing is also reduced through sustainable-maturation processes.